-Contribution rates for the SCHDTF are expressed as a percentage of salary as defined in C.R.S.
+^{}Contribution rates for the SCHDTF are expressed as a percentage of salary as defined in C.R.S.
 Section 24-51-101(42).

 As specified in C.R.S.
-Section 24-51-414, the State is required to contribute \$225 million each year to PERA starting on July 1, 2018.
+Section 24-51-414, the State is required to contribute \$225 million (actual dollars) each year to PERA starting on July 1, 2018.
 A portion of the direct distribution payment is allocated to the SCHDTF based on the proportionate amount of annual payroll of the SCHDTF to the total annual payroll of the SCHDTF, State Division Trust Fund, Judicial Division Trust Fund, and Denver Public Schools Division Trust Fund.
-A portion of the direct distribution allocated to the SCHDTF is considered a nonemployer contribution for financial reporting purposes.
+House Bill (HB) 20-1379 suspended the \$225 million (actual dollars) direct distribution payable on July 1, 2020 for the State's 2020-21 fiscal year.